pradeepapalleti/titanic/README.md

 ## What’s in the project

 - `titanic.csv` - the dataset used to train the model.
-- `titanic_model.py` - trains the logistic regression model and exports `titanic_model.json`.
+- `titanic_model.py` - trains the logistic regression model and exports `titanic_model.json` and `titanic_analysis.png`.
 - `titanic_model.json` - the saved model artifact with the learned coefficients, scaling values, and metrics.
 - `titanic_ml_app.html` - the frontend where you enter passenger details and get a prediction.
-- `model_output.svg` - a visual sample of the model output.
+- `titanic_analysis.png` - visualization of model evaluation (confusion matrix, ROC curve, feature coefficients).

 ## How to train the model